CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/TACACS.md

 ## <h>nv set system aaa tacacs authentication per-user-homedir</h>

-Turns per user home directory on or off to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in.
-The default setting is `off`.
+Enables and disables per user home directory to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Version History